-- Emscripten is a static compiler from LLVM to JavaScript created in 2011 - Asm.js is a "typed" subset of JavaScript which serves as a target for Emscripten - Initial goal was to support a large enough subset of C and C++ constructs that could be run on the web. - Any language that has front-end to LLVM can compile to asm.js
+- Is it Doable?
+Yes, since JavaScript is turing complete, it should be able to represent any sort of weird semantics. - Is it efficient?
+Let's look at Emscripten - Emscripten is a static compiler from LLVM to JavaScript created in 2011 - Asm.js is a"typed" subset of JavaScript which serves as a target for Emscripten - Initial goal was to support a large enough subset of C and C++ constructs that could be run on the web. - Any language that has front-end to LLVM can compile to asm.js